 Whatever your reason, below are some of the best options you can buy right now.
 Jump down below for an overview on the likes of Google Chromecast, Apple TV and Amazon Fire TV, and head to our full reviews to learn more.

-Update: We first published this guide to the best streaming sticks last year.
+Update: We first published this guide to the best streaming sticks a couple of year ago.
 We keep it updated with all the latest devices from the major players.
 The latest update adds in some Stadia information to the Google Chromecast.

 Jump to the information you need

 - Best overall streaming stick

 - Best for Android users

 - Best budget pick

 - Media streamers: Know before you buy

 Amazon's best streaming stick, the Fire TV Stick 4K does exactly what that unimaginative name suggests.